Popular Queries

 Expanding the presence and protection of company interests in world markets

 The development of international relations and the expansion of contacts are necessary conditions for achieving those global tasks that the UN and the world community are pursuing.
 Therefore, PhosAgro, as one of the leaders in the global fertilizer market, contributes to the industry by working closely with the International Fertilizer Association (IFA).
-The company’s CEO Andrey Guryev holds the position of Vice President of the Association for Eastern Europe and Central Asia.

-IFA Key Goals Introduction of innovative agricultural technologies; Promoting effective agriculture to increase productivity worldwide; Assistance in strengthening food security; Implementation of measures to protect forests and soils, preserve the quality of atmospheric air and water resources.
+IFA Key Goals Introduction of innovative agricultural technologies.
+Promoting effective agriculture to increase productivity worldwide.
+Assistance in strengthening food security.
+Implementation of measures to protect forests and soils, preserve the quality of atmospheric air and water resources.

 Raising awareness